The Harmful Power of Negativity

 “People tend to be generous when sharing their nonsense, fear, and ignorance.
 And while they seem quite eager to feed you their negativity, please remember that sometimes the diet we need to be on is a spiritual and emotional one.
 Be cautious with what you feed your mind and soul.
 Fuel yourself with positivity and let that fuel propel you into positive action.”— Steve Maraboli, Unapologetically You: Reflections on Life and the Human Experience

 However, this present day gathering storm seems to be more than just my pessimism in overdrive.
 I can’t help but notice the anger and hate coming through the screen from my formerly positive upbeat friends and family.
 What is happening?
 How can we see blue skies again?
 Will the sun ever shine?
 I don’t mean to say everyone is negative but when more than 50% of what I see and hear makes me want to give up and crawl back into bed, I know something has to change.

 Complaining Rewires Your Brain

-I recently read an article about the way complaining and negativity rewires your brain.
+I recently read an article about the way complaining and negativity rewire your brain.
 It actually feeds on the enjoyable feeling we get from complaining and makes new pathways that cause us to lean toward more of the same.
 Tell me you don’t feel a little charge telling someone about something bad that happened to you, or describing how you think the end of the world is near.
-The same way too much bacon for breakfast or smoking give a good feeling in the moment but are potentially harmful for you over time, so complaining and negativity is harmful.
+The same way too much bacon for breakfast or smoking give a good feeling at the moment but are potentially harmful to you over time, so complaining and negativity is harmful.

 Shrinking The Hippocampus